 Muscle worked: Brachialis

-> This exercise emphasizes stress on the brachialis.
-When your shoulders are in flexion, it will partially inhibit the short head of the bicep hence focusing on your brachialis.
+This bench workout emphasizes stress on the brachialis.
+When your shoulders are inflected, they will partially inhibit the short head of the bicep, thus focusing on your brachialis.

-> Muscle worked: Back
+Muscle worked: Back

 This bench workout is a great exercise to strengthen and develop the musculature of the back and core.